 Mezzo-soprano Rachel Abrams has captured audiences throughout the United States with her rich and warm timbre, beautiful blend, and dynamic stage presence.
 A native of Stockton, California, Rachel was born into a musical family and quickly developed an affinity for the performing arts.
 She first fell in love with classical music as an oboist and gradually found her niche as a singer through her passion for languages, literature, and theater.
 In the fall of 2012, she relocated to Connecticut where she continues to be an active performer of opera, oratorio, art song, crossover, and new music.

 In addition to being a passionate performer and collaborator, Rachel is a private music educator dedicated to the success of her students.
 Ms. Abrams maintains a private studio of voice students out of her home in West Hartford, Connecticut.
 In addition to her private teaching studio, she is the alto section leader at St. James Episcopal Church in Farmington.
-She has also taught at Farmington Valley Academy Montessori in Avon and Introduction to Musical Theater and Group Voice classes at The Arts Place in Cheshire and Summit Studios in Manchester.
+She has also taught at Farmington Valley Academy Montessori in Avon, Arts Place in Cheshire and Summit Studios in Manchester.

 Before opening her own private studio in Connecticut, Ms. Abrams lived in St. Louis, Missouri where she taught throughout the region.
 While in Missouri, she served as an Adjunct Voice Instructor/Lecture Professor at East Central College and a Private Voice and Music Instructor at St. John's School of the Arts.

 In addition to her teaching experience in the Missouri area, Rachel was a Graduate Teaching Assistant at the University of Northern Colorado, where she was an assistant instructor for Music Survey and Music and World Cultures classes.